tjworks/tapdata-docs-en/docs/cloud/prerequisites/on-prem-databases/oracle.md

       * **Connection Parameter String**: additional connection parameters, default empty.
       * **User**: The database account.
       * **Password**: The database password.
+      * **Log plugin name**: Keep default (**logMiner**).
+   * Advanced settings
+      * **Load Table Comment**: Choose whether to load table comment information.
       * **Multi-tenant**: If Oracle is a multi-tenant mode, you need to turn on the switch and fill in the PDB information.

-   * Advanced settings
-      * **Log plugin name**: Keep default (**logMiner**).
+      * **Use SSL**: Select whether to enable SSL connection for the data source to enhance data security.
+After enabling this feature, you will need to upload SSL certificate files and enter the certificate password.
+The relevant files can be obtained from [Enabling SSL Connection](#ssl).
       * **Timezone for datetime**: Defaults to the time zone used by the database, which you can also manually specify according to your business needs.
+      * **Socket Read Timeout**: Setting this parameter can prevent indefinitely waiting for the database to return results in special cases, thus avoiding zombie connections.
+The unit is minutes, and it is generally not necessary to set this; the default value of 0 means no setting is applied.
       * **Contain table**: The default option is **All**, which includes all tables.
 Alternatively, you can select **Custom** and manually specify the desired tables by separating their names with commas (,).
       * **Exclude tables**: Once the switch is enabled, you have the option to specify tables to be excluded.
 You can do this by listing the table names separated by commas (,) in case there are multiple tables to be excluded.
       * **Agent settings**: Defaults to **Platform automatic allocation**, you can also manually specify an agent.